JGRennison/multitsccc/README.md

 ### Building
 Should build out of the box with `make` and `make install`.
-Requires a relatively recent gcc (4.7.1 or later).
+Requires a relatively recent gcc with C++11 support (4.7 or later).
 Requires a POSIX/*nix OS.
 Does not support Windows.

+### Credits
+This program is in part inspired by/loosely based on the Opencaster tsfixcc utility.

 ### License
 GPLv2